Use this pack when you want the shortest honest path into a local coding host.

 | OpenHands | Comparison and generic MCP guidance only | Comparison-only | Start from the generic stdio MCP launch shape, then map it into the current host docs | Generic stdio MCP config | The exact OpenHands config surface, attach flow, and whether the current host build exposes the same MCP affordances |

-| OpenClaw | OpenClaw MCP registry path | Attach-proven on the current host build; still recheck on another machine | openclaw mcp set apple-notes-snapshot '{"command":"/absolute/path/to/notesctl","args":["mcp"]}' |
+| OpenClaw | OpenClaw MCP registry path | Tagged host proof in v0.1.12; still recheck on another machine | openclaw mcp set apple-notes-snapshot '{"command":"/absolute/path/to/notesctl","args":["mcp"]}' |

-OpenClaw add command and OpenClaw MCP payload | The current OpenClaw config location, provider wiring, and whether another host build still exposes the expected tools/resources; the official CLI has already written, read back, and locally attached to the MCP config on the current machine. |
+OpenClaw add command and OpenClaw MCP payload | The current OpenClaw config location, provider wiring, and whether another host build still exposes the expected tools/resources; use the tagged v0.1.12 proof as the last verified baseline, not as a universal guarantee. |

-| Browser-backed or HTTP-shaped local tool | Yes | Repo-side proven for same-machine reads | ./notesctl web plus a local token |
+| Browser-backed or HTTP-shaped local tool | Yes | Repo-side proven for host-local reads | ./notesctl web plus a local token |

-Local Web API env example and curl example | That you keep the surface same-machine, token-gated, and loopback-first |
+Local Web API env example and curl example | That you keep the surface host-local, token-gated, and loopback-first |

 Repo proof vs host-side proof